David-G-L/minimal_mistakes_site/impacts/index.md

 ---

-## Drought sensitivity changes of rainfed cereals in Spain assessed with remote sensing
+## Hydro-meteorological versus remote sensing drought indicators as explanatory factors of crop yields in water-limited areas: A case study of Spain’s agricultural districts

 #### with [Sergio Contreras](http://www.futurewater.es/quienes-somos/nuestro-equipo/sergio-contreras-lopez/){:target="_blank"} and [Johannes Hunink](http://www.futurewater.es/quienes-somos/nuestro-equipo/johannes-hunink/){:target="_blank"} ([FutureWater](http://www.futurewater.es/){:target="_blank"}).
-Submitted to *Journal of Agronomy and Crop Science.*
+Submitted to *Agricultural Water Management.*

-In the context of global warming, as drought episodes become increasingly frequent, it is crucial to determine whether major cereal crops are becoming more sensitive to drought in order to ensure future national food security.
-This study uses a 12-year dataset on crop yields and harvested areas for plots throughout Spain to estimate the effects of agricultural droughts on rainfed cereals.
-To assess drought stress for each location, we used two satellite-based drought indicators: the Vegetation Condition Index (VCI) and the Temperature Condition Index (TCI).
-We showed that both indicators are good predictors of cereal yields and are able to explain at least 28% of annual yield variation, depending on crop type.
-Then, we defined a crop-specific **Drought Environment Index** to evaluate changes over time of the sensitivity of yields to drought stress.
-By looking at each crop, we found that the general stagnation of cereal yields in Spain during the last fifteen years has been accompanied by an increase in resilience of wheat and barley fields to very adverse drought conditions, characterised by very high temperatures and extreme canopy stress.
-This can possibly be attributed to the development of more drought-resistant seed varieties.
+In the context of global warming, as drought episodes become increasingly frequent, it is crucial to understand how to efficiently measure agricultural drought impacts on crops.
+In particular, it is not clear whether statistical crop models based on more traditional and coarser meteorological indicators of droughts perform better than those based on remotely sensed indicators.
+We empirically assessed this hypothesis using a spatially detailed, 12-year (2003-2015) dataset on crop yields and harvested areas for plots throughout Spain to estimate statistical crop models of major winter cereals.
+Yields and composite drought indicators were spatially aggregated at the Comarca Agraria level (agricultural district).
+We measured agricultural drought stress using the Standardised Precipitation Index (SPI) at different temporal aggregation and two remote sensing Vegetation Indicators (VIs): the Vegetation Condition Index (VCI) and the Temperature Condition Index (TCI), and their combination.

 <figure class="half">
 	<a href="/images/TR_binary.png"><img src="/images/TR_binary.png"></a>